 Our Summer Throwing Program has many components, including pitch design.
 For pitchers looking for more than just velo, we incorporate a Pitch Design component in the program to help improve their overall movement pattern.
 The program not only teaches you the science and data analytics that go into pitch design but also how to implement it on the mound.
 Continue reading “Summer Throwing Program; A Look at Pitch Design”

-Today’s article is on how to throw a cutter with pitch design, the same pitch Mariano Rivera made a nice living with, even though his opponents knew it was coming nearly 90% of the time.
+Today’s article is on how to throw a cutter pitch working with data analytics, the same pitch Mariano Rivera made a nice living with, even though his opponents knew it was coming nearly 90% of the time.
 Cutters or cut-fastballs move differently than every other fastball.
-But before we go any further let’s establish what we consider to be a cutter and there is no better place to go than Rivera’s pitch… Continue reading “Pitch Design… How to Throw a Cutter”
+But before we go any further let’s establish what we consider to be a cutter and there is no better place to go than Rivera’s pitch… Continue reading “How to Throw a Cutter Pitch”

 Seams and grips matter, so let’s put that to rest.
 But how is the baseball spin axis generated?
 Before we begin, let’s cover a relevant but important topic.
 As it relates to ball movement, there are two different topics that sometimes get thrown in together as simply “movement”.
-They are… Continue reading “How is the Baseball Spin Axis Generated”
+They are… Continue reading “Understanding How the Baseball Spin Axis is Generated”

 Tomorrow’s elite pitchers have to learn and take advantage of the implications of data analysis.
 Advancements in technology have brought data to the doorsteps of commercial baseball facilities and the future will be never be the same.